 With my work as a Building Biologist, I often get a range of enquiries from people about different things.
 One of the biggest areas of questioning is about reducing exposure to electro-magnetic radiation (EMR).
 The most asked question is, “How can I use my laptop or device safely?”

-There are three types of EMR exposure associated with laptops and devices: AC electric fields, AC magnetic fields and high frequency electromagnetic radiation.
+There are three types of EMR exposure associated with laptops and devices: AC electric fields, AC magnetic fields and radio frequency electromagnetic energy (RF EME).

 Let’s cover a bit of the scientific background so it makes more sense.

 AC Electric Fields – ELF

 The electric fields emitted from many household appliances fall into the category of Extra Low Frequency (ELF).
 Electric fields are created where there electricity under pressure – which means that any wiring connected to a power source, can emit an electric field.

 Further, a buildings’ wiring can have an electric field even when there are no appliances plugged in.